Virginia - Western Maryland Synod

 Canp Agapé has historic ties to the some of the

-congregtions of the Northern Pandhandle.
+congregations of the Northern Panhandle.
 WV-WMD was not

 place at the formation of the ELCA.
-Nevertheless, the
+Nevertheless, WV-WMD

-WV-WMD is happy to share information about Agapé's
+is happy to share information about Agapé's offerings.

 Camp Melanchthon operated from the late '90s into the